-The SQL INSERT statement allows you to insert a single record or multiple records into a table.
+The SQL INSERT statement is used to insert a one or more records into a table.

 INSERT INTO suppliers (supplier_id, supplier_name) VALUES (24553, 'IBM');

-This SQL INSERT statement would result in one record being inserted into the suppliers table.
+This INSERT statement example would insert one record into the suppliers table.
 This new record would have a supplier_id of 24553 and a supplier_name of IBM.

-You can also create more complicated SQL INSERT statements using sub-selects.
+You can also create more complicated SQL INSERT statements using SELECT statement.

 INSERT INTO suppliers (supplier_id, supplier_name) SELECT account_no, name FROM customers WHERE city = 'Newark';

-By placing a "select" in the SQL INSERT statement, you can perform multiples inserts quickly.
+By placing a SELECT statement within the INSERT statement, you can perform multiples inserts quickly.

 With this type of insert, you may wish to check for the number of rows being inserted.
 You can determine the number of rows that will be inserted by running the following SQL SELECT statement before performing the insert.